redis/ioredis/README.md

 ```

 ### Events
-If getting an error when connecting to the node, `node error` event would be emitted.
-Further if all node aren't reachable,
+If an error occurs when connecting to the node, the `node error` event will be emitted.
+Furthermore, if all nodes aren't reachable,
-`error` event would be emitted silently(only emitting if there's at least one listener) with a property of `lastNodeError` representing
+the `error` event will be emitted silently (only emitting if there's at least one listener) with a property of `lastNodeError` representing
 the last node error received.

 ### Scaling reads using slave nodes
-Normally commands are only sent to the masters since slaves can't process write queries.
+Normally, commands are only sent to the masters since slaves can't process write queries.
-However you can use `readOnly` option to use slaves in order to scale reads:
+However, you can use the `readOnly` option to use slaves in order to scale reads:

 ```javascript
 var Redis = require('ioredis');